NazeemNato/Shit-Calculator-/README.md

 #
 ## Please note

-👓 it will work with numbers !!
+👓 it will only work with two numbers

 🚮	` Just for fun ` that's all